Sonukr/react-gitbook/lectures/02-further-react-info/10-Unidirectional-Data-Flow.md

 # Unidirectional Data Flow

-# UNIDIRECTIONAL FLOW VIDEO
+Let's start with a video:

+<iframe src="//fast.wistia.net/embed/iframe/v2uenqkgwk?seo=false" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="360"></iframe>

-In React applications, data usually flows from the top down.
+So, in React applications, data usually flows from the top down.
+Why do we care?
+How does this apply?

 When several components in a view need to share state, you lift, or "hoist", the state so that it's available to all the components that need it.
 Let's look at a search filter as an example.
 This app will have two basic components - one that displays a list of data, and one that captures user input to filter the data.